Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Introduction

-Building upon these findings, we propose an integrated framework for patent classification, which leverages the semantic information on IPC codes and assignees' historical behaviors via adaptively taxonomy learning and historical application modeling respectively.
-The conceptual comparison between our method and existing works is illustrated in \figref{fig:introduction} (c).
-In particular, our model is based on the text description, the IPC taxonomy system, and the assignees' historical patents.
-Firstly, we adopt a text embedding encoder to embed textual information of patents.
-Secondly, considering the semantic belongingness of IPC codes in the taxonomy, we adaptively learn the dependencies across IPC codes at both vertical and horizontal levels based on an attention mechanism with the taxonomy system.
-Thirdly, we build a weighted directed graph for each assignee from their historical patents sequence and learn the high-order complex application behaviors of assignees by aggregating messages from historical patents in the graph.
-Besides, in order to capture the temporal behaviors patterns explicitly, we utilize positional embeddings for each patent in the graph.
-At last, we integrate the semantic correlations among IPC codes into context embeddings of patents and combine the sequential behaviors information of assignees for patent classification.
+Building upon these findings, we propose an integrated framework for patent classification, which leverages the semantic information.
+Our approach combines adaptively taxonomy learning and historical application modeling to achieve enhanced classification accuracy.
+To provide a clear conceptual comparison with existing works, we present a visual representation in \figref{fig:motivation}.
+In particular, our model is designed to incorporate various information on patents, including the text description of patents, the IPC taxonomy system, and the assignees' historical patent records.
+Firstly, we adopt a text embedding encoder to represent the textual information of patents effectively.
+Secondly, considering the semantic dependencies of IPC codes within the taxonomy, we adaptively learn the dependencies across IPC codes at both vertical and horizontal levels using an attention mechanism on the taxonomy system, which allows us to capture the semantic belongingness of IPC codes accurately.
+Thirdly, we construct a weighted directed graph for each assignee based on their historical patent sequence.
+By aggregating messages from historical patents within the graph, we learn the high-order complex application behaviors of assignees.
+Additionally, in order to capture the temporal behavior patterns explicitly, we utilize positional embeddings for each patent in the graph.
+At last, we integrate the semantic correlations among IPC codes into the context embeddings of patents and combine the sequential behaviors information of assignees for patent classification.
 Extensive experiments on two real-world datasets show that our model outperforms existing methods.
 In addition, we further analyze the importance of learning semantics among IPC codes and sequential information of assignees on patent classification.
 We summarize the main contributions of this paper as follows. \begin{itemize}

-\item A historical application patterns learning component is provided, which models the high-order applying preferences of assignees by propagating the message information from historical patent documents.
-To fully capture the sequential behaviors, we devise a dual channels aggregation mechanism for aggregation.

-\item An IPC codes correlations learning module is designed, which is ignored in the existing works.
-It helps us learn the semantic relationships among IPC codes by aggregating horizontal messages and vertical messages adaptively along the taxonomy.
+\item A historical application patterns learning component is proposed.
+Unlike the existing works that utilized sequential networks to learn assignees’ temporal applying preferences, we build a patent interaction network among their historical patents with a sliding window strategy and model the high-order applying behaviors through dual message aggregation in the graph neural network.